-A budget has therefore been estimated to accomplish the goals laid out in the shortest reasonable time frame (Table 20-1a to e).
-The objective is to produce a feasibility study in two years.
-This would enable a mine to be developed in time to catch the next metal price cycle peak for molybdenum, anticipating a peak in 5 years.
+A budget has therefore been estimated to accomplish the goals laid out in the shortest reasonable time frame (Table 18-1).
+The objective is to produce a feasibility study in three years.
+This would enable a mine to be developed in time to catch the next metal price cycle peak for molybdenum, anticipating a peak in 5 to 7 years.